Eternity-Soap/gatorcoin/README.md

-This is to be a very simple clone of Gatorcoin v0.8.7.5.
+This is to be a very simple clone of Litecoin v0.8.7.5.
 I wanted to make a cryptocurrency clone and figured I may as well make the theme UF related.
+I do plan on making Windows executables and hosting a node for those who want to play with it.